 [§09design partners · 2026]

-We’re onboarding small engineering teams on Linear or Jira.
-30-minute setup, and your next planning session ends with the tickets already updated.
+Onboarding small engineering teams on Linear or Jira.
+30-minute setup.

 • white-glove setup